My Garden Zone Is

 How to Choose Fall's Favorite Colored Foliage Trees

 Vibrant tree foliage for your zone!
-Most state's leaves usually starting their transition from lush greenery into mesmerizing fall foliage in early October in Eastern parts of the state.
+Most state's leaves usually start their transition from lush greenery into mesmerizing fall foliage in early October in Eastern parts of the state.
 Western and middle regions usher in the fall foliage during mid-October.
 The sea of colors that most forests, recreational lands, and residential properties enjoy draws everyday people outdoors.

-As a go-to TN plant nursery, we provide a comprehensive inventory of trees that paint our community with rich colors every fall.
+As a go-to TN plant nursery, we provide a comprehensive inventory of trees that paint our community rich colors every fall.
 And although our selection of fall favorite foliage trees never ceases to amaze, we would like to share the following information to ensure you get the best choice for your property.

 What is the Science Behind Fall Foliage?